eduardmlyn/GamePriceChecker-backend/ChangeList.md

 * added logging
 * added try catch blocks to try to "skip" errors
 * prepared method that starts all the scheduled jobs in different threads

+Change list 0.4.11
+* moved logout to user controller
+* changed release date to date from string
+* small adjustments to release date change
+* most of the changes needed for frontend made